hds-sandbox/transcriptomics_app_ucloud/docs/README.md

 In this app you will find transcriptomics related courses you can learn from, and datasets and tools you can work with for your own research/learning purposes.
 The included materials and tools are organized by the **[Danish Health Data Science sandbox](https://hds-sandbox.github.io)**.

-Items of this sandbox are currently based on [Rstudio server](https://www.rstudio.com/).
+Most items of this sandbox are currently based on [Rstudio server](https://www.rstudio.com/).
 Rstudio server is a web-based integrated development environment for R programming language, including Rmarkdowns, code, and data.
 Usually, each item includes a dedicated webpage with additional informations, guides, and material.

 ## Available items